jacekskowalski/library-online/README.md

 Data is loaded from attached books.json file.
 JSON response with detailed information about books is returned.

 The app runs on port 8091.
+To view applictation go to localhost:8091.

 The available endpoints: